enbochen/mean-reversion-backtest/README.md

 - Trading fees/ gas fees is not considered in this impelementation but in reality it plays an important role especially in cryptocurrency.

 - Performance is not the focus of this task, but it should be some kind of more efficient way than iteration loop(e.g vectorized calculation?)

+- looking forward to hearing feedbacks and more improvement ideas :)